 Use DoNotPay to write a legal demand letter

 - Your grievance.
-You need to provide a full and detailed description of the issues you harbor against CenturyLink, along with the steps you suggest for reaching a settlement.
+You need to provide a full and detailed description of your issue with CenturyLink, along with the steps you suggest for reaching a settlement.

 For people not used to writing formal legal letters, this demand letter may be a chore to compose.
-Not to mention that it will take quite a lot of time for someone lacking a legal education.
-But if you use the DoNotPay iPhone app or the web browser app, this stressful ordeal becomes cheerfully uncomplicated.
-Once you provide the DoNotPay chatbots with the relevant information about your issues, the app will generate a demand letter precisely tailored for your situation with CenturyLink!
-All that will be left for you to do is to physically print the letter out and send it to the company.
+But if you use the DoNotPay web app or iPhone app, it becomes cheerfully uncomplicated.
+Once you answer the DoNotPay chatbot’s questions, the app will generate a demand letter precisely tailored for your situation with CenturyLink!
+All that will be left for you to do is print the letter out and send it to the company.

-When you get to that point, however, know that CenturyLink has three different legal addresses and legal entities depending on what services they are providing you with.
+CenturyLink has three different legal entities, each with their own address.
 You will find all of them in the table below: